waelhammoudeh/getdiff/README.md

 ## Usage:
 Program accepts input from the command line, configuration file or combination of both.
 Command line option overrides the same configuration settings.
 Default configuration file is used unless changed by user.
+Configuration file is NOT required, a warning is issued if no configuration file is set and defaults were not found.
 ```
 Usage: %s [ option optarg ]
    -h, --help              Show help information page.